norzzielein/NORZZIELEIN/README.md

     > <img src = "IMPORT FILES/VioletCalendarIcon.png" alt = "Violet Calendar Icon" height = "20"> : April 2019

     <div align = "justify">
-    An academic recognition awarded to graduating senior high school students who excel in the field of Mathematics and Science.
-By honoring the students, Mercury Drugs Foundation, Inc. hopes to inspire and encourage them to maximize their potential, to pursue higher levels of education, and to aspire to become leaders in the next generation.
+    The "𝗚𝗮𝘄𝗮𝗱 𝗧𝗮𝗹𝗶𝗻𝗼" is an academic accolade accompanied by a cash incentive bestowed upon graduating senior high school students who demonstrate exceptional proficiency in Mathematics and Science.
+Meticulously chosen by the Mercury Drugs Foundation, Inc., recipients are selected based on their notable achievements, such as consistently securing victories in regional and national mathematics competitions during their senior high school years.
     </div>

 - #### YOUTH LEADERSHIP EXCELLENCE AWARD